umdevelopera/um-debug/README.md

 Open new [issue](https://github.com/umdevelopera/um-debug/issues) if you are facing a problem or have a suggestion.

 ## Changelog

+### 1.5.1: November 17, 2024

+* Added: Code editor with PHP syntax highlighting to the "UM Testing" page.
+* Added: Ability to save the current code fragment.
+* Added: Language pattern for translation.
+* Fixed: PHP Deprecated creation of dynamic property.

 ### 1.5.0: October 8, 2024